boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 Performance considerations

 1. `classList.toggle` is called with a very high frequency, even if the threshold expression has the same result as before.
-2. `classList.toggle` mutates the DOM outside of a `requestAnimationFrame` (= layout write), which is likely to produce layout thrashing in a complex application.
+2. `classList.toggle` mutates the DOM (= layout write) outside of a `requestAnimationFrame`, which is likely to produce layout thrashing in a complex application.
 3. `handleScroll` could also be throttled.